AljoschaMeyer/bamboo/README.md

 A cryptographically secure, distributed, single-writer append-only log that supports transitive partial replication and local deletion of data.

-Powered by [science](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/) while providing stronger guarantees regarding causal ordering of entries than [dat's hypercore](https://github.com/mafintosh/hypercore).
+Powered by [science](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/)'s naive linked lists.

-**Status: Well-defined and useful, but not yet fully stable.
-There might still be (breaking) changes to the spec.**
+**Status: Well-defined and useful.
+No breaking changes are currently planned, but stability isn't guaranteed yet.**

 ## Concepts and Properties